clix-meta/clix-meta/.github/ISSUE_TEMPLATE/a1_request-new-index.md

 <!--
 Please provide all the necessary information in the following table.

 Write the table entries in the empty space between the `|   |` and check that it looks right by pressing the `Preview` button above.
-If necessary toggle back to make changes/additions using the  `Write` button.
+If necessary use the `Write` button to toggle back to make changes/additions.
 -->

 | *Column name* | *New index* |